arj03/seedstore/WASM/README.md

 and signatures are **reused** from the runtime's libsodium (the sumo build, which exposes the raw stream cipher) — never bundled — exactly as §16 requires; the guest reaches them as generic `cap-bridge` primitives and builds its own descriptor envelope and nonce convention on top.
-(The sign primitive is currently raw; the spec now scopes it — see the alignment guide below.)
+(Signatures are **scoped**: the kernel's `SIGN` op binds every guest signature to `DOMAIN_guest ‖ (author, app)`, so a descriptor signed by one app can never validate in another — see the signing-scope section below.)

 **Why two realms.** The initiator orchestration is inherently async (it fans out over `net` and awaits), so it runs in an Asyncify QuickJS realm where a host call